Founders at the University of Cambridge

 Who are we looking for?

-• You are developing a technology-based solution from University research or knowledge.
-This could be University licensed IP or IP developed independently.
+• You are developing a technology-based solution from University of Cambridge research or knowledge.
+This could be University-licensed IP or IP developed independently.

 • You are ready to commit to growing your company.
 If spending time in your lab is necessary to do that, that’s ok.

-• One founder has attended Cambridge University in the last two years.
-We are looking for everyone from professors, to post-docs, to undergrads, to drop-outs.
+• One founder has attended University of Cambridge in the last 5 years.
+We are looking for everyone from professors to postdocs, to undergrads.

 (In addition to above guidance)